-EUact– “EP Elections and Beyond: Active Participation of EU Citizens at All Levels” is a EUROPE FOR CITIZENS PROGRAMME Civil Society Project that aims to encourage sustained and active civil engagement of young people at EU level.
+EUact– “EP Elections and Beyond: Active Participation of EU Citizens at All Levels” is a EUROPE FOR CITIZENS PROGRAMME Civil Society Project that aims to encourage sustained and active civil engagement of young people at the EU level.

 We often hear that “Brussels is too far away” from the EU citizens, especially from the young people.
 The turnout of the European Parliament elections is low.
 Nationalist populism and Euroscepticism are not yet defeated.
 What to do?
 How to enhance citizens’ understanding of the EU, broaden ownership of the European project and build trust in the EU’s promise of a better future for all?

 What is our goal?

 We aim to encourage sustained and active engagement of the citizens, especially young people, in the decision- making process of the EU.
 And, we aim to enhance the democratic legitimacy of the EU by offering valuable recommendations to EU policymakers.

 How we will do it?

 Four partners GLOBSEC (Slovakia), Das Progressive Zentrum (Germany), Higher School of International Relations and Social Communication (Poland) and Slavyani Foundation (Bulgaria) have developed a multidirectional project.